mariadb-edwardstoever/mariadb_review/README.md

 mariadb -Ae "source /root/mariadb_review/mariadb_review.sql" > /tmp/mariadb_review.log 2>&1  & disown
 ```
 ***
-To share the results of the script with support, dump the mariadb_review schema to a SQL text file.
-Include your support ticket number in the file name:
+To share the results of the script with support, dump the mariadb_review schema to a SQL text file:
 ```
-mariadb-dump mariadb_review > CS0577777_mariadb_review.sql
+mariadb-dump mariadb_review > $(hostname)_mariadb_review_run_1.sql
 ```
 To drop the mariadb_review schema without effecting replication, use the script clean_up.sql
 ```
 mariadb < clean_up.sql
 ```
+***
+## What information will mariadb_review.sql script provide to MariaDB Support team?
+In a quick run, this script will provide the following to MariaDB support:
+- General information about the server
+- Topology information such as whether a server is a primary, a replica or a member of a Galera cluster.
+- A full list of global variables
+- Information about user created objects
+- basic performance data

+In long-term run, this script can collect WARNINGS such as:
+- Long-running transactions that do not commit
+- Blocking transactions and waiting transactions
+- Transactions that cause seconds-behind-master in a replica
+- High redo occupancy
+- Excessive full table scans, lack of indexes being used